Charlize Theron Reveals Why She Signed on to Play Megyn Kelly

 Charlize Theron will soon be stepping into Megyn Kelly's shoes in an upcoming drama about the fall of Fox News CEO Roger Ailes, and the Oscar winner is opening up about her decision to take on the sensitive role.

-ET's Lauren Zima talked with Theron at the grand opening celebration of real-estate developer Rick Caruso's new Palisades Village retail center in Pacific Palisades, California, on Thursday, and she explained what drew her to the upcoming film, Fair and Balanced.
+ET's Lauren Zima talked with Theron at the grand opening celebration of real-estate developer Rick Caruso's new Palisades Village retail center in Pacific Palisades, California, on Thursday, and she explained what drew her to the upcoming untitled Charles Randolph film.

 "I think it's an important story," Theron shared.
 "It was written really well, and I think it was the writing, and the filmmaker, that made me realize it was in the right hands."